LDAWG-a11y/a11yWebApp/src/guides/how-to-write-a-disproportionate-burden-assessment.md

 You should give some clarity to the regulation requirements and provide context for why this assessment document is needed.

-For example, we might identify that the regulations require all public sector bodies digital systems to conform with the Web Content Accessibility Guidelines 2.1 Level AA (WCAG 2.1 AA) as well as publish an accessibility statement.
+For example, we might identify that the regulations require all public sector bodies digital systems to conform with the latest version of the Web Content Accessibility Guidelines as well as publish an accessibility statement.

 This lets readers know that there are technical standards that must be met.
 And sets the context for later on in the assessment when you start to go into more detail about what specific technical requirements you may be unable to meet and why.